efueger/silverstripe-framework/docs/en/02_Developer_Guides/13_i18n/index.md

 **Important:** Form fields in the CMS are automatically configured according to the profile settings for the logged-in user (`Member->Locale`, `Member->DateFormat` and `Member->TimeFormat`).
 This means that in most cases, fields created through [api:SilverStripe\ORM\DataObject::getCMSFields()] will get their i18n settings from a specific member

-The [api:DateField] API can be enhanced by JavaScript, and comes with [jQuery UI datepicker](http://jqueryui.com/demos/datepicker/) capabilities built-in.
+The [api:SilverStripe\Forms\DateField] API can be enhanced by JavaScript, and comes with [jQuery UI datepicker](http://jqueryui.com/demos/datepicker/) capabilities built-in.
 The field tries to translate the date formats and locales into a format compatible with jQuery UI (see [api:DateField_View_JQuery::$locale_map_] and [api:DateField_View_JQuery::convert_iso_to_jquery_format()]).